Regardless of your experience, your skills or level of governance experience, board appointments are made in one of four ways.

 This classic study again proved it’s not what you know but who you know; it also demonstrated how social activity influences labour markets.

-Answering this question is what I am going to do in future articles.
+How you create these personal connections is what I am going to show you in future articles – along with detailed explanations of how to write compelling board applications, work with recruiters, and directly approach your target organisations.
 Until then, here is the take-away.
-If you are spending 100% of your time working with recruiters or responding to advertisements, then you need to question whether this is the best use of your time – because, statistically, it isn’t.
+If you are spending 100% of your time working with recruiters or responding to advertisements, then you need to question whether this is the best use of your time?
+Based on that statistics, it clearly isn’t.

 About the Author